Peanut Butter Blondies (Small Batch)

-Easy small batch chocolate peanut butter blondies baked in a loaf pan with Reese’s Pieces peanut butter candy and a thin layer of chocolate
+Easy small batch Peanut Butter Blondies baked in a loaf pan with Reese’s Pieces peanut butter candy and a thin layer of chocolate

 Ever make a recipe that seems so simple, yet everyone raves about them and wants the recipe?

-That’s the perfect way to describe these Small Batch Chocolate Peanut Butter Blondies baked in a loaf pan – a layer of peanut butter bars topped with a thin layer of chocolate and Reese’s Pieces.
+That’s the perfect way to describe these Peanut Butter Blondies baked in a loaf pan – a layer of peanut butter bars topped with a thin layer of chocolate and Reese’s Pieces.

 They are so easy to throw together, you don’t even need to break out the mixer.
 Grab a whisk, grab the recipe, and soon you will have these delicious blondies to snack on.